 In many ways, the mind is the gateway to health.
 Emotions and anxiety trigger hormones that course through the body, directing its long term actions.
 The gut and mind are intertwined, affecting everything from immunity to nutrient balance in healing through positive thinking.
 Stress is a key player in countless ailments.
+We’ve all heard that we are what we eat.
+Nutrition is important, but we are what we think cannot be overlooked.

 Table of Contents